AliAlmasi/notebook-backup/clobt096n000509li2deohhyl.md

 ---
 title: "RTL8821CE Wireless card fix on Ubuntu (and other Debian/Ubuntu based distros)"
-seoTitle: "RTL8821CE Wireless card fix on Ubuntu"
+seoTitle: "RTL8821CE Wireless card fix on Linux"
 seoDescription: "For some reason, the rtl8821ce WiFi hardware works poorly or not at all on most Linux distros.
 In this guide, we want to build and install this driver"
 datePublished: Sun Oct 29 2023 18:27:50 GMT+0000 (Coordinated Universal Time)
 cuid: clobt096n000509li2deohhyl